opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 `ctx.monitor.inputs.search.indices` | Array | An array that contains the indexes the monitor observes.
 `ctx.monitor.inputs.search.query` | N/A | The definition used to define the monitor.

-## Other variables

 The following table lists other variables you can use with your monitors.

 Variable | Data type | Description
 :--- | :--- : :---
-`ctx.results` | Array | An array with one element (i.e. `ctx.results[0]`).
+`ctx.results` | Array | An array with one element, for example,  `ctx.results[0]`.
 Contains the query results.
 This variable is empty if the trigger was unable to retrieve results.
 See `ctx.error`.
 `ctx.last_update_time` | Milliseconds | Unix epoch time of when the monitor was last updated.
 `ctx.periodStart` | String | Unix timestamp for the beginning of the period during which the alert triggered.
-For example, if a monitor runs every ten minutes, a period might begin at 10:40 and end at 10:50.
+For example, if a monitor runs every 10 minutes, a period might begin at 10:40 and end at 10:50.
 `ctx.periodEnd` | String | The end of the period during which the alert triggered.
 `ctx.error` | String | The error message if the trigger was unable to retrieve results or unable to evaluate the trigger, typically due to a compile error or null pointer exception.
 Null otherwise.
 `ctx.alert` | Object | The current, active alert (if it exists).
 Includes `ctx.alert.id`, `ctx.alert.version`, and `ctx.alert.isAcknowledged`.
 Null if no alert is active.
 Only available with query-level monitors.